 - People are reliant on each other and readily help one another.

-- Everyone has many skills and aim to be as self-sufficient as possible.
+- Everyone has many skills and aims to be as self-sufficient as possible.

 Requirements of a Gift Economy

-While it might seem impossible in today’s world, it is possible for a gift economy to still work.
-We can see this in small communities and families where people all work together, each with his/her own job.
+While it might seem impossible in today’s world, a gift economy can work.
+We can see this in small communities and families where people work together, each with their own job.
 However, the success is contingent on these aspects: